Desafío (TV series): El Juicio

-"Juicio" (or "Judgment") is held after the ‘Desafío de Salvación’.
+El "Juicio" ("The Judgment") is held after the ‘Desafío de Salvación’.
 Here, the group that lost the "Desafío Final" vote one person out of their team.
 Present at the judgment is the team that won the "Desafío de Salvación", who will serve as the judges.
 After a brief discussion of the events that led to that moment, each member of the losing team walks up to a table and secretly votes to eliminate a member of his team.
 After all members of the team have voted, the host counts the votes.

 Originally, the judges voted to save a member of the other team.
 The strategy usually was to try to anticipate who the losing team would want to eliminate and save him/her.
 The next member with the most votes would then be eliminated.
 In 2008, the rules were changed and the judges were given the option to veto the choice of the other team to eliminate a member.
 If they veto, the losing team is forced to vote publicly for a second member to be eliminated.
 This is referred to as the "bloody vote".
 In 2009, a new rule was made.
 The losing team voted to eliminate a member of their team.
 Then, a second voting has to be done to choose a second member to be eliminated.
 Then, the judges decide which of the two "sentenced" members was eliminated.

 In the event of ties, sometimes the judges get to choose which of the members of the losing team that are involved in the tie, is eliminated.
 Also, the members that are chosen to be eliminated are sometimes given a chance to vouch in front of the judges for their safety.